advac/wp-mobile-detector/readme.txt

 Please try deactivating and reactivating the plugin.
 If that does not work, please contact support@websitez.com and we will help you get the plugin installed.

+= Images are not showing for advanced mobile devices =

+This is most likely due to folder permissions being incorrect.

+Please set permissions for the 'cache' folder located inside of the 'plugins/wp-mobile-detector' folder to 777.

 == Screenshots ==

 1. WordPress Administration Settings